tiran/defusedxml/README.txt

   requests to a service that doesn't respond or responds with very large files.
-* An attacker may gain knowledge, when, how often and from which IP address a XML document is accessed.
+* An attacker may gain knowledge, when, how often and from which IP address an XML document is accessed.
 * An attacker could send mail from inside your network if the URL handler supports ``smtp://`` URIs.